-The nerves are likely starting to set in as your graduation date approaches and you prepare to step into your first preschool teaching job.
+The nerves are likely starting to set in as you prepare to step into your first preschool teaching job.
 It’s perfectly normal to be nervous.
-No amount of studying can fully prepare you for a classroom full of rambunctious toddlers.
+While you’ve done a lot to get ready for it, there’s nothing that can fully prepare you for the excitement and anticipation of starting your first year of teaching toddlers.

 One way to promote everyday vocabulary is by having students verbally label common brands and symbols, according to Dr. Elaine Fogel Schneider, director of Touchtime International.
 She explains that translating from picture to word helps in language development.

 She suggests making this activity more interactive by having the students and their parents take pictures of logos or symbols found around their neighborhood, such as street signs, car logos or clothing brands.
 Then children can bring the photos to the classroom where students can label them as a group.
 This labeling practice can add layers of complexity as kids learn—colors and numbers can easily be added into the mix.